-Offering hepatitis B and Hib vaccines as part of a five-in-one pentavalent vaccine doesn’t just improve coverage.
-It also means that just three shots are needed – instead of the previous nine – to provide the same protection.
+Offering hepatitis B and Hib vaccines as part of a five-in-one pentavalent vaccine does not only improve coverage.
+It also means that children only need three shots – instead of the previous nine – to get the same protection.

 Other advantages include: